nelinory/WMC7-DishNetwork-Guide/README.md

 <p align="center"><img src="https://github.com/nelinory/WMC7-DishNetwork-Guide/blob/master/Images/BlasterConfiguration.png" alt="colossus_ir_blaster" width="450"/></p>

 12. Remove the sticky and paste the clear side directly onto the IR receiver bulbs on the front of the Dish Network VIP 211k.
 Then put a piece of electrical tape over it to hold it in place.
-13. Go back to the Colossus Windows 7 Media Center driver.
+13. Go back to the **Colossus Windows 7 Media Center driver**.
 Run the mce/setup.exe installer.
 Reboot as instructed by the setup package.
 Ensure you see the correct device listed under Device Manager/Sound, video and game controllers.
 There should be one new entry:
 ```
 - Hauppauge HD PVR Tuner Device
 ```